seqeralabs/nf-training-intro/docs/part4-platform.md

 Similar to what you had done before, specify a list of labels you want to use to classify the images.
 For example, 'dog,cat,cute dog,beautiful dog'.

-## Step 5: Specify where you results will be saved
+## Step 5: Specify where your results will be saved

 In our previous examples, we were saving our results of the classification into a local folder called `results/`.
 On the Cloud however, we want to save our results to a blob storage bucket, that we can then also share with our colleagues.